Brother, spare a room? Americans fight poverty sharing homes

 Many young adults have returned home.
 According to the Census nearly half of all additional adults are the children of the heads of the households where they live.
 The second-largest group is not related to the householder, making up 19.2 percent.

-Geographically, at least 20 percent of people were considered additional adults in the District of Columbia, Florida, Hawaii, New York and Nevada.
+Geographically, at least 20 percent of people were considered additiional adults in the District of Columbia, Florida, Hawaii, New York and Nevada.

 The number of additional adults increased in 40 states between 2007 and 2011, mostly in the south and west, which were badly hit when the housing bubble burst, the Census found.